yasl-lang/docs/expressions/operators.md

 * **\>\>** bitshift right
 * **^** bitwise negation

-All bitwise operators are only defined for _int64_ operands, and return an _int64_.
+All bitwise operators are only defined for _int_ operands, and return an _int_.

 ## Logical Operators
 YASL supports the following logical operators: